-Anonymous asked: I'm a senior in j-school and I work for the campus paper and have had an internship, but that's not enough, at least according to professors.
+Anonymous said: I'm a senior in j-school and I work for the campus paper and have had an internship, but that's not enough, at least according to professors.
 The truth is, I apply for just about everything and am constantly turned down.
 I get good feedback from professors, but have never felt validated by a real-life journo.
 Now my mom is really pushing another career when I graduate.
 I want to do journalism, but it feels like the world doesn't want that.
 What do I do? — Love, tired and frustrated journo kitten

 If you want to be a journalist and feel a passion for the news, stick with it.
 It’s not easy to find a job today in this industry.
 It took me almost a year from graduation to find a full-time job after working part time and doing an internship and I’m still living paycheck to paycheck.
 But it’s a job that I enjoy and it’s what I’ve always wanted to do.